 Every day your life is impacted a little bit more by overseas companies.
 The question is: Why not invest in a business that makes sense to you?
 Much more than just offering brokerage services, our mission is providing access internationally.

-IMPORTANT - Avenue Securities LLC is authorized to operate as a broker by the Financial Industry Regulatory Authority (FINRA) and offers its services only in the United States of America.
+Avenue Securities LLC operates as broker and it is member of Financial Industry Regulatory Authority (FINRA).
 Avenue Securities LLC is not authorized by the Brazilian Securities and Exchange Commission (CMV) to offer securities distribution services to investors resident, domiciled or incorporated in the Federative Republic of Brazil.
 This page was not created for or directed to investors resident, domiciled or incorporated in the Federative Republic of Brazil and nothing should be understood as an offer of services directed to such investors.

 How do I Open an Account?